Nursing - Psychiatric

 Psychiatric Nursing Clinical Practice V: Preceptorship Experience

-This practicum course is a preceptorship experience where students demonstrate integration, synthesis, and application of program theoretical concepts to clinical practice in a selected clinical focus area /agency.
-Students will demonstrate integration of psychiatric and medical knowledge and skills in caring for persons, families, groups, and communities across the lifespan experiencing complex health challenges within a variety of health settings.
+This practicum course is a preceptorship experience where students demonstrate integration, synthesis, and application of program theoretical concepts to clinical practice in a selected clinical focus area/agency.
+Students will demonstrate integration of psychiatric and medical knowledge and skills in caring for persons, families, groups, and communities across the lifespan experiencing acute and complex health challenges within a variety of health settings.
 The professional psychiatric nursing role will be developed and strengthened within the context of the health care team including assuming aspects of psychiatric nursing leadership role.
 Entry to practice competencies will be demonstrated within the preceptorship experience to attain course mastery.

 PNUR 4670